Notargets/gocfd/AI-artifacts/Claude/how-to-maintain-conservation-of-flux-at-face-boundaries.md

 * P_A(F) ≠ P_B(F) (pointwise)
 * But ∫ P_A(F) · v_A = -∫ P_B(F) · v_B (in the weak sense)

-This research requires understanding the state of practice for mortar interfaces.
-If common and necessary practices form a mortar space a certain way, say using a quadrature surface of a specific degree in order to satisfy the conservation or accuracy (or stability) requirement, this should be discovered as part of the research.

-The resulting report should contain enough detail for one, maybe two implementations of mortar interfaces.
-Possibly one for equal order polynomial neighbors and another for mixed order.
-It should be opinionated WRT an implementation approach that mirrors the most successful approaches used for mixed element production DG FR methods for CFD and MHD.
-The target application is to a method library that will provide element bases for the four 3D element shapes, and the mortar interface will need to support all of them.

-Another detail to incorporate: the element definitions have not yet standardized on a node point choice.
-I can choose from any of the most successful types for CFD flows with strong shocks and iLES, including GLL/LGL points, Hesthaven Warp/Blend or others as needed.
-If it is discovered as part of the research that the volumetric node choice is important to the success of the flux continuity scheme, I am open to that being part of the implementation AS AN ASSUMPTION, meaning make the overt statement that the implementation should assume the use of one of the volume node point choices, and all of the implementation will proceed with this assumption.
-This becomes important as to the origin of the flux (solution node point directly or interpolated), etc.